 A critical path is one made up entirely of critical activities, and its length is the critical time.
 (It is sometimes noted that this length is the longest length of a path in the network: paths involving non-critical activities will be shorter.)

-As we have seen, critical paths can be identified by looking for the nodes where LET = EET, and joining the ones where
+As we have seen, critical paths can be identified by looking for the nodes where LET = EET, and joining the ones where duration of activity, and these are obviously not critical activities.)

 LET(j) - EET(i) = duration of activity